 In February 2009 we celebrated the successful completion of this project, followed by a day and a half of community planning around sustainability, which led to the first Sustainable Nimbin Community Plan.

-Sustainable Nimbin Community Plan LATEST UPDATES
+Sustainable Nimbin Community Plan 2024 Edition

 -----------------------------------------------------------------------------------------------------------